Antoni Gościński

-Antoni Gościński OBE (born 4 January 1909 Poznań; died 12 December 1986 Belize) was a Polish medic.
+Antoni Gościński OBE (4 January 1909 in Poznań – 12 December 1986 in Belize) was a Polish medic.
 During the World War II he was arrested by the Germans in the course of the AB Action and imprisoned in Dachau concentration camp and later in Gusen I concentration camp (Mauthausen).
 There he became one of the leading doctors in the revier and a member of the inmates' underground trying to help the sick and wounded prisoners.
 He also documented German war crimes committed in the camp.